 - Individual culture constitutes your own personal beliefs and way of life, based on your background and country of birth.

 - Workplace culture refers to the spoken and unspoken rules, behaviors, and norms of the work environment.
 Workplace culture is learned and observed.
-It takes time to adapt, but you first need to be aware that the culture may be different from what you are used to.
+First, you need to remember that the culture might be different from what’s normal in your home country.
+Then, you will be able to adapt.

 Mentoring and networking are two of the most effective ways to gain a deeper understanding of cultural norms when you move to a new country.